-- Bring a family member or friend to the pharmacy or to your doctor's visits to help you retain the information you are given.
+- Bring a family member or friend to the pharmacy or to your doctor's visits to help you remember or write down the information you are given.

 When your doctor prescribes a medicine, find out about it.
 Ask questions, such as:

 - What is the name of the medicine?